Indirection: Overview

 Object-oriented programming makes use of indirection extensively, a simple example being dynamic dispatch.
 Higher-level examples of indirection are the design patterns of the proxy and the proxy server.
 Delegation is another classic example of an indirection pattern.
-In strongly typed interpreted languages with dynamic datatypes, most variable references require a level of indirection: first the type of the variable is checked for safety, and then the pointer to the actual value is dereferenced and acted on.
+In strongly typed interpreted languages with dynamic data types, most variable references require a level of indirection: first the type of the variable is checked for safety, and then the pointer to the actual value is dereferenced and acted on.

-Recursive data types are usually implemented using indirection, because otherwise if a value of a datatype can contain the entirety of another value of the same datatype, there is no limit to the size a value of this datatype could need.
+Recursive data types are usually implemented using indirection, because otherwise if a value of a data type can contain the entirety of another value of the same data type, there is no limit to the size a value of this data type could need.

 When doing symbolic programming from a formal mathematical specification the use of indirection can be quite helpful.
 To start with a simple example the variables x, y and z in an equation such as $z = \sqrt{ x^2 + y^2}$ can refer to any number.
 One could imagine objects for various numbers and then x, y and z could point to the specific numbers being used for a particular problem.
 The simple example has its limitation as there are infinitely many real numbers.
 In various other parts of symbolic programming there are only so many symbols.
 So to move on to a more significant example, in logic the formula α can refer to any formula, so it could be β, γ, δ, ... or η→π, ς ∨ σ, ...
 When set-builder notation is employed the statement Δ={α} means the set of all formulae — so although the reference is to α there are two levels of indirection here, the first to the set of all α and then the second to a specific formula for each occurrence of α in the set Δ.